danelowe/blog/source/posts/2015-02-05-simple-and-robust-nginx-config-for-magento.html.markdown

 Again it is immediately clear what we are doing.
 We are 'whitelisting' some directories to serve static assets from on assets.mydomain.com.

+**Note:** You'll want to make sure your assets are served via HTTPS as well.
+This server is not set up for HTTPS, but would do as a backend for a CDN like CloudFront that will have its own SSL certificate.

 ### The Asset Boilerplate